ggoh29/newsClassifier/README.md

 We use 9 buckets of articles to generate our transition matrices, and use these generated tranisition matric to get our vector of length 8 for the articles in the remaining bucket.
 Now we can generate a vector for each article while avoiding information leakage.

-The gradient boosting classifier used is from sklearn and the hyperparameters are not fine tuned.
+The gradient boosting classifier used is from sklearn and the hyperparameters tuned using RandomisedSearchCV

 Using a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles, we get the following results: